jdfwsp/course_work/README.md

 * The founder developed an appreciation for agriculture by seeing how it was impacted by war during his military career.
 He wanted to support local farms and ranches but learned how difficult it is for individuals when he looked for investment oppotunites.
 His idea was to facilitate the kind of investment he wanted to participate in, making it accessible to more farmers, ranchers and investors.

-* How is the company funded?
-How much funding have they received?
+* The company has raised over $11M since opening.

 ## Business Activities: